khel29/nnpdc20/README.md

 - 5/ Define admin user in password.py file
   (only admin user can delete: status, genders, interests, users)

-- 6/ Launch app with admin rights: nohup python3 me_fr.py&
+- 6/ Launch app with admin rights: nohup python3 me_fr.py&  or unicorn
 - 7/ Read html help page to use app